teendevops/teendevops-web/README.md

     * The channel panel
       * Contains a list of channels.
       * When the mouse is scrolled over, it should display the channel description.
+  * You can see more feature ideas and things here: https://github.com/teendevops/teendevops.net/projects/4

 Good luck. :)